ttambe/ttambe.github.io/_pages/about.md

   address: >

 display_categories: [" "]
-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

 ---
-Thierry Tambe is an Assistant Professor of Electrical Engineering and, by courtesy, of Computer Science, and the William George and Ida Mary Hoover Faculty Fellow at Stanford University.
-His research explores the intersection of AI/ML and hardware systems, developing algorithms, hardware architectures, chips, and tools to make accelerated AI computing more portable, scalable, efficient, and easier to design.
-Previously, Thierry was a visiting research scientist at NVIDIA and an engineer at Intel.
-He received a B.S., and M.Eng. from Texas A&M University, and a Ph.D. from Harvard University, all in Electrical Engineering.
-His research has been recognized through a NVIDIA Graduate PhD Fellowship, an IEEE SSCS Predoctoral Achievement Award, and distinguished paper awards at DAC and MICRO.
+I am an Assistant Professor of Electrical Engineering and, by courtesy, of Computer Science at Stanford University.
+My research explores the intersection of AI/ML and hardware systems.
+Specifically, my research group develops algorithms, hardware architectures, chips, and tools to make accelerated AI computing more portable, scalable, efficient, and easier to design.
+Previously, I was a visiting research scientist at NVIDIA and an engineer at Intel.
+I received a B.S., and M.Eng. from Texas A&M University, and a Ph.D. from Harvard University, all in Electrical Engineering.

 <p> <br>
  </p>